 After completion of the training program, you will receive certification from the Fiber Optics Training Association and Draka Fiber Optics as Certified Fiber Optics Technicians.
 In addition, we also help you with job placement in Sugar Land and other cities in Texas.

-The NCTC curriculum is a 3-week 105-hour deep study in fiber optics technology, category 5 and 6 cables, and telephone systems.
+The NCTC curriculum is a 4-day training course in fiber optics technology, category 5 and 6 cables, and telephone systems.
 You can check our daily class schedule and if for information about financial aid, click here.